Unshackled Ventures has $20M to invest exclusively in immigrant founders – TechCrunch

 “We’re creating the best place for immigrants to start their companies,” he added.
 “And guess what?
 We’re keeping American innovation in America.”

-The firm was founded by Pachisia, the son of immigrants, and Mehta, an Indian immigrant, in 2015.
+The firm was founded by Mehta, the son of immigrants, and Pachisia, an Indian immigrant, in 2015.
 Since then, the duo have written pre-seed checks to 31 companies with a 100 percent success rate in procuring visas to keep talent working in the U.S. Startups in its portfolio include the very recent Y Combinator graduate Career Karma, Starsky Robotics, Plutoshift, Togg, Hype, Lily AI and more.

 “I didn’t think it was possible to start a company on a visa in the U.S., let alone scale one to hit the next major milestone so quickly,” Plutoshift founder Prateek Joshi said in a statement.
 “That all changed when we met the Unshackled team.”